Banking System Stability: A Cross-Atlantic Perspective

 Casper G. De Vries

-Erasmus University Rotterdam (EUR) - Erasmus School of Economics (ESE); Tinbergen Institute; CESifo (Center for Economic Studies and Ifo Institute for Economic Research)
+Erasmus University Rotterdam (EUR) - Erasmus School of Economics (ESE); Tinbergen Institute; CESifo (Center for Economic Studies and Ifo Institute)

 ECB Working Paper No. 527